ariatemplates/usermanual/src/latest/core/concepts/around_classes.md

 <dl>
 <dt>Static dependencies</dt>
-<dd>You can express them using the <code>$dependencies</code> keyword in your classDefinition.
+<dd>You can express them using the `$dependencies` keyword in your classDefinition.
 This keyword takes as argument an array that contains all the different classpaths that you know your class is strongly dependent on.</dd>
 <dd>This is more or less like the import declaration in Java.</dd>
 </dl>

-<srcinclude lang="javascript" outdent="true">core/classes/StaticDeps.js</srcinclude>
+<script src='http://snippets.ariatemplates.com/snippets/%VERSION%/core/classes/StaticDeps.js' defer></script>

 <dl>
 <dt>Dynamic dependencies</dt>
 <dd>This kind of dependency is to be used when you know that your class will only needs it under certain circumstance.
-Thus, you can use the helper method [Aria.load](http://ariatemplates.com/aria/guide/apps/apidocs/#Aria:load:method) on the [Aria singleton](The_Aria_Singleton) object.</dd>
+Thus, you can use the helper method [Aria.load](http://ariatemplates.com/api/#Aria:load:method) on the [Aria singleton](the_aria_singleton) object.</dd>
 <dd>This helper takes also as argument a JSON configuration object, in which you can specify an array of classpaths to be loaded.
 Once all the classes are loaded, a callback is used to trigger code execution.</dd>
 </dl>

-<srcinclude lang="javascript" outdent="true">core/classes/DynamicDeps.js</srcinclude>
+<script src='http://snippets.ariatemplates.com/snippets/%VERSION%/core/classes/DynamicDeps.js' defer></script>

 ## Events, $events

 Natively, all Aria Templates objects are Observable.
-Because of the implicit inheritance from the original root object (<code>[aria.core.JsObject](http://ariatemplates.com/api/#aria.core.JsObject)</code>) on all of your classes, Aria Templates  gives you the ability to declare and listen to events.
+Because of the implicit inheritance from the original root object ([`aria.core.JsObject`](http://ariatemplates.com/api/#aria.core.JsObject)) on all of your classes, Aria Templates  gives you the ability to declare and listen to events.
 Any class could listen to events that could be raised by any other class.

-The _emitter_ class declares the events it is able to fire using the <code>$events</code> keyword property on the classDefinition.
+The _emitter_ class declares the events it is able to fire using the `$events` keyword property on the classDefinition.
 This property is basically a list of event names along with their description and potential custom properties.

-Then, to raise an event, you simply have to use <code>$raiseEvent(eventName)</code> method.
+Then, to raise an event, you simply have to use `$raiseEvent(eventName)` method.
 (Which again is there implicitly because of [aria.core.JsObject](http://ariatemplates.com/api/#aria.core.JsObject) inheritance)

-<srcinclude lang="javascript" outdent="true">core/classes/MainClass.js</srcinclude>
+<script src='http://snippets.ariatemplates.com/snippets/%VERSION%/core/classes/MainClass.js' defer></script>

-On the other hand, a _listener_ class should just simply declares that it is listening using the <code>$on()</code> method.
+On the other hand, a _listener_ class should just simply declares that it is listening using the `$on()` method.

-<srcinclude lang="javascript" outdent="true">core/classes/CustomLogger.js</srcinclude>
+<script src='http://snippets.ariatemplates.com/snippets/%VERSION%/core/classes/CustomLogger.js' defer></script>